Laminar and transiently disordered dynamics of a magnetic skyrmion pipe flow: Conclusion

 In conclusion, we have studied the flow dynamics of skyrmions in a 2D pipe driven by small and moderately large currents.
 A lattice structural transition may happen due to the skyrmion-edge and skyrmion-skyrmion interactions.
 A small non-uniform current could create a laminar skyrmion flow, while a large non-uniform current may create a transitional skyrmion flow.
 A uniform current may also lead to a transition of the skyrmion pipe flow to an open-channel flow.
+Namely, the width of the skyrmion flow could be controlled by the current density of the applied uniform current.
 A chain of skyrmions on the free surface of the open-channel skyrmion flow could move faster than the main skyrmion flow.
-Our work may motivate the development of new fluid science that enhances our understanding of the complex flow and transport phenomena in magnets.
+Our results reveal the rich dynamics of fluid-like topological spin textures.
+Our results may also motivate future research toward the understanding of the complex flow and transport phenomena in magnets.

-\vbox{} \textbf{Data~availability.} The data that support the findings of this study are available from the corresponding authors upon reasonable request.

-\vbox{} \textbf{Code~availability.} The micromagnetic simulator \textsc{mumax$^3$} used in this work is publicly accessible at http://mumax.github.io/index.html.